Suunto Core 2: A Garmin Fenix With a 2-Year Battery?

 Suunto is bringing the Core back.
 Expect Garmin Fenix capability (ABC, weather, maps, durable materials) but this time on a single replaceable battery.

-A new model, the Suunto Core 2, has now appeared in an FCC filing (model: OW245) with limited but enlightening details over and above the re-emergence of the old 2007 model’s name.
+A new model, the Suunto Core 2, has now appeared in an FCC filing (model: OW245) with limited but enlightening details beyond the re-emergence of the old 2007 model’s name.

-It’s not an understatement to say that the battery choice has the potential to reframe the outdoor watch category.
+It’s no exaggeration to say that the battery choice has the potential to reframe the outdoor watch category.

 A Two-Decade Hardware Template

 For two decades, the modern outdoor watch has broadly converged towards a single hardware template.
 Rechargeable lithium-ion battery.
 Multi-band GNSS.
 Optical heart rate.
 AMOLED or transflective colour display.
-Bluetooth, WiFi, music, payments.
-Garmin’s Fenix line is the reference design, and Suunto’s own Vertical, Race 2 and Run watches sit on the same template, narrowly distinguished on materials, features and price.
-Battery life across the category runs to days or low weeks, and a proprietary charging cable is standard kit on every multi-day trip…just in case.
+Bluetooth, WiFi, music, and payments.
+Garmin’s Fenix line is the reference design, and Suunto’s own Vertical, Race 2, and Run watches sit on the same template, distinguished only by materials, features, and price.
+Battery life across the category ranges from days to low weeks, and a proprietary charging cable is standard kit on every multi-day trip…just in case.

 The Core 2 filing walks away from this.
 The watch carries a replaceable battery.